CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ### VS Code

 You can build Vue applications with any editor you like, but some have more facilities for working with Vue than others.
-[Visual Studio Code](https://code.visualstudio.com/) is popular for JavaScript development in general, and its Vetur extension has a bunch of useful Vue features: particularly, autocompletion, syntax highlighting, and autoformatting in `.vue` files.
+[Visual Studio Code](https://code.visualstudio.com/) is popular for JavaScript development in general, and its Vetur extension has a bunch of useful Vue features: particularly autocompletion, syntax highlighting, and autoformatting in `.vue` files.

 With this, we can drag the "Set Up Development Environment" to the "Done" column in Trello.